CURATORIAL PROJECT OPEN CALL

 Can I propose the inclusion of an art work that has not yet been completed?

 Yes.
-If you are proposing new work, please include work samples of already completed works by that provide context for the new work the artist is proposing to create.
-If applicable, include any drawings, plans, or concept sketches of the proposed work.
+If you are proposing new work, please include samples of past or completed work by that provides context for the artist's proposed work.
+If applicable, include renderings, plans, or concept sketches of the proposed work.

-Will the Project Space be available as part of the exhibition?
+Will the entire gallery be available as part of the exhibition?

 How high is the gallery ceiling?